 This host has indicated that they are interested in sharing their own language or learning a new language.

 Volunteers can either camp or stay in the second container if so preferred.
 For those who do not have their own camping equipment, a three by three meter dome tent with a double bed and linen will be provided.
-Shared ablution and kitchen facilities is available and the toilet is a compost toilet.
+Shared ablution and kitchen facilities is available.
 Drinking water is from a borehole (ground water) and is pure and sweet.
 No need for purifying!

 Three meals a day will be provided for volunteers.